alicias1/academic-kickstart/content/authors/admin/_index.md

   - course: MSc in Epidemiology with Merit
     institution: London School of Hygiene and Tropical Medicine
     year: 2020
-  - course: 1st Class BSc(Hons) in Biological Sciences
+  - course: 1st Class BSc in Biological Sciences
     institution: University of Liverpool
     year: 2018